TheFernandoM/LeetCode/README.md

 ## Naming Conventions

-The reason for having an underscore `_` in file/folder names is to make it easier at a glance to read the problem number and problem name.
+The reason for having an underscore `_` in file/folder names is to make it easier at a glance to read the problem number and problem name separately.
 Having one folder per problem allows for having multiple solution implementations in a grouped location.
-It is also done for the sake of cleanliness and having consistent structure
+It is also done for the sake of cleanliness and having consistent structure.

 * Folder names:
     * `<programming language>/<Problem#_ProblemName>`.
 Example: `C#/Problem1_TwoSum`.